 - Sample Costs to Establish a Peppermint Stand and Produce Peppermint Oil, 2011, Intermountain Region,by Rob Wilson, Daniel B. Marcum, Karen M. Klonsky and Richard L. De Moura.

-All cost of production studies are available online at http://coststudies.ucdavis.edu, at UC Cooperative Extension offices or by calling (530) 752-3589.
-For more information about the studies, contact Richard De Moura at email@example.com the Department of Agricultural and Resource Economics at UC Davis.
+All cost of production studies are available online at http://coststudies.ucdavis.edu , at UC Cooperative Extension offices or by calling (530) 752-3589.
+For more information about the studies, contact Richard De Moura at [email protected] in the Department of Agricultural and Resource Economics at UC Davis.